SamSweet04/qubership-trino/docs/public/installation.md

 # Prerequisites

-The prerequisites are described in the following sections:
+The prerequisites are described in the following sub-sections:

 ## Common